 Tomato Wilt disease is popping up in various plots throughout the garden.
 With this heat, you may think that a plant is “having a bad day”.
 When you come back tomorrow, the plant will be dead.
 It hits that quickly.

-We will contact you if we see it, but also please be proactive and check your plot.
+We will contact you if we see it, but also please be proactive and check your plot to try to prevent it from spreading further.

 There is no treatment for this disease besides sterilizing the soil.